 Update: This offer for The Business Gold Rewards Card from American Express has expired.
 Learn more about the current offers here.

 We’re seeing a lot of compelling business card welcome offers at the moment, so I’ve been comparing some of them in recent posts.
 A couple of days ago I wrote a post comparing two of Amex’s premium business cards, and today I’d like to compare Amex’s mid-range offering with Chase’s mid-range offering.
-Specifically, I’m talking about The Business Gold Rewards Card from American Express OPEN and the Ink Business Preferred℠ Credit Card.
+Specifically, I’m talking about The Business Gold Rewards Card from American Express and the Ink Business Preferred℠ Credit Card.

 Given that both cards have different strong points, I figured I’d compare the welcome bonuses, annual fees, return on spend, benefits, and approval odds: